wireapp/wire-webapp/docs/decision-records/0002-trunk-based-automated-release-process.md

 Edge is the Web team's immediate dogfooding environment.
 Every eligible change merged to `main` may appear on Edge.
 Because Edge continuously follows trunk, it provides no stability guarantee and may include incomplete, experimental, or recently merged changes protected by feature flags.
 It is not intended to be stable enough for broader company-wide daily use.

+Hosted Dev is the historical hosted development frontend at `https://wire-webapp-dev.zinfra.io/`.
+Every eligible `main` delivery deploys the same internal artifact to Hosted Dev that it deploys to Edge.
+Hosted Dev connects to the Staging REST and WebSocket backend services at `https://staging-nginz-https.zinfra.io/` and `wss://staging-nginz-ssl.zinfra.io/`, respectively.

 Beta is the logical release stage for company-wide internal release-candidate validation.
 It follows an active release branch rather than trunk and should be stable enough for broader daily internal use.
 Beta represents the current candidate for the next Production release.
 Beta uses the `wire-webapp-beta` GitHub Environment and its canonical company-facing URL is `https://wire-webapp-beta.wire.com/`.
 Beta continues to deploy physically to the existing `wire-webapp-staging` Elastic Beanstalk environment.
 The physical AWS environment name is retained temporarily and is separate from the GitHub Environment name.

 Beta preserves the previous company-facing Staging release-candidate behavior: it connects to Production backend services, and employees validate it with their normal Production accounts and data.
 The legacy physical name `wire-webapp-staging` describes infrastructure only; it does not mean that the company-facing Beta frontend uses Staging backend services.